 The 48-bit physical address decomposes into a 2-bit physical address region marker, a 10-bit node number, and a 36-bit offset.
 The 10-bit node number limits the maximum X1 configuration to 1024 nodes (4096 MSPs).
-The address translation scheme uses 256-entry TLBs on each node and allows non-contiguous multi-node jobs (though this mode typically degrades performance).
-In accelerated mode, page offsets are translated remotely, so the TLB only needs to hold translations for one node.
+The address translation scheme uses 256-entry TLBs on each node and allows non-contiguous multi-node jobs.
+Page offsets are translated remotely, so the TLB only needs to hold translations for one node.
 This design scheme allows the system to scale with the number of nodes with no additional TLB misses.
 Memory latency can be hidden with the help of the compiler; the hardware dynamically unrolls loops, does scalar and vector renaming, and issues scalar and vector loads early.
 Vector load buffers permit 2048 outstanding loads for each MSP.
-Non-allocating references can bypass the cache for remote communication to avoid cache pollution and to provide efficient large-stride (or scatter/gather) support.
+Non-allocating references can bypass the cache for remote communication, to avoid cache pollution, and to provide efficient large-stride (or scatter/gather) support.